AllAboutLaw/allaboutlaw.github.io/_posts/2022-05-30-comparison-of-free-open-source-software-licenses.md

 excerpt: This post is aimed to make the subject more understandable for software developers and users by comparing free and open-source software licenses.
 comments: false
 ---
-In another article, we explained what software licenses are and how they are used.(<a href= "https://allaboutlaw.github.io/it%20law/2022/05/22/what-is-a-software-license.html">Here</a>) It can be complicated because of some similarities.
-I believe, If we do a comparison between them, you can understand easily which one benefits you.
+In another article, we explained what software licenses are and how they are used (<a href= "https://allaboutlaw.github.io/it%20law/2022/05/22/what-is-a-software-license.html">Here</a>).
+It can be complicated because of some similarities.
+I believe, if we do a comparison between them, you can understand easily which one benefits you.

 <table>
 <tr>